ucbrise/clipper-website/content/contributing/_index.md

 Development of Clipper is coordinated through GitHub.

 Clipper is under active development.
-Feel free to raise issues if you have any questions.
+Please create issues on our GitHub [repository](https://github.com/ucbrise/clipper) if you have any questions or feature requests.
-Also, send us emails for any inquiry clipper-dev@gmail.com
+You can also reach out to us using our mailing group [clipper-dev@gmail.com](mailto:clipper-dev@gmail.com).

 To get started, clone the [repository](https://github.com/ucbrise/clipper) including submodules: